c1ko/domains.ciko.io/README.md

 ## Issues / Contact
 You may submit issues and requests via GitHub issues.
 You can also use domains@ciko.io for that purpose.

+## Acknowledgements

+- This tool uses the permutation engine of [dnstwist](https://github.com/elceef/dnstwist).
+- Certificates for scanning are collected with [certstream](https://github.com/CaliDog/certstream-server).